dotnet/docs-maui/docs/user-interface/controls/webview.md

 ::: moniker range="=net-maui-7.0"

-- `Cookies`, of type `CookieContainer`, provides storage for a collection of cookies.
+- <xref:Microsoft.Maui.Controls.WebView.Cookies>, of type `CookieContainer`, provides storage for a collection of cookies.
-- `CanGoBack`, of type `bool`, indicates whether the user can navigate to previous pages.
+- <xref:Microsoft.Maui.Controls.WebView.CanGoBack>, of type `bool`, indicates whether the user can navigate to previous pages.
 This is a read-only property.
-- `CanGoForward`, of type `bool`, indicates whether the user can navigate forward.
+- <xref:Microsoft.Maui.Controls.WebView.CanGoForward>, of type `bool`, indicates whether the user can navigate forward.
 This is a read-only property.
-- `Source`, of type `WebViewSource`, represents the location that the <xref:Microsoft.Maui.Controls.WebView> displays.
+- <xref:Microsoft.Maui.Controls.WebView.Source>, of type `WebViewSource`, represents the location that the <xref:Microsoft.Maui.Controls.WebView> displays.

 ::: moniker-end

 ::: moniker range=">=net-maui-8.0"

-- `Cookies`, of type `CookieContainer`, provides storage for a collection of cookies.
+- <xref:Microsoft.Maui.Controls.WebView.Cookies>, of type `CookieContainer`, provides storage for a collection of cookies.
-- `CanGoBack`, of type `bool`, indicates whether the user can navigate to previous pages.
+- <xref:Microsoft.Maui.Controls.WebView.CanGoBack>, of type `bool`, indicates whether the user can navigate to previous pages.
 This is a read-only property.
-- `CanGoForward`, of type `bool`, indicates whether the user can navigate forward.
+- <xref:Microsoft.Maui.Controls.WebView.CanGoForward>, of type `bool`, indicates whether the user can navigate forward.
 This is a read-only property.
-- `Source`, of type `WebViewSource`, represents the location that the <xref:Microsoft.Maui.Controls.WebView> displays.
+- <xref:Microsoft.Maui.Controls.WebView.Source>, of type `WebViewSource`, represents the location that the <xref:Microsoft.Maui.Controls.WebView> displays.
 - <xref:Microsoft.Maui.Controls.WebView.UserAgent>, of type `string`, represents the user agent.
 The default value is the user agent of the underlying platform browser, or `null` if it can't be determined.

 ::: moniker-end